 Once you start collecting experience data, consider centralizing it in order to make it as easily accessible as possible.
 To bring your x-data to the desired location you can use integrations between the systems you use to collect data and the systems you use to manage and analyze it.

-Why is it important to link x-data and o-data?
+Why is it important to link experience data and opertional data?

-Linking x-data and o-data will allow you to continuously improve your product or service and deliver a tailored experience at every interaction point.
-This approach will let you:
+Linking experience and operational data will allow you to continuously improve your product or service and deliver a tailored experience.
+This approach will enable you to:

 - control the final outcome of the customer experience